qodesmith/typer/README.md

 .line({container: '.my-content', speed: 50});
 ```

-When using an options object as the 2nd argument to `line`, the speed property is usually accompanied by other options, such as `html` or `element`.
+When using an options object as the 2nd argument to `.line`, the speed property is usually accompanied by other options, such as `html` or `element`.

 _Note: the_ `speed` _option will take priority over_ `min` _and_ `max` _if they are all provided.
 For example, if your options look like_ `{speed: 50, min: 10, max: 300}`_, Typer will only process_ `speed`.

 #### html

 *Values*:
   * `true` (default)
   * `false`

 ```javascript
 .line('Do <em>not</em> process this as html.', {html: false});
 .line("No need to tell <strong>Typer</strong> to process html since that's the default.");
 ```

-Typer can handle html, unicode, and all sorts of craziness (see below).
+Typer can handle html, unicode, and all sorts of craziness ([see below](https://github.com/qodesmith/typer#html--unicode)).
 It defaults to processing contents as html so you need to explicitly tell it _not_ to.

 ### HTML / Unicode